DataResearchLabs/my_test_case_manager/README.md

 #### 9.5 Using With Multiple Users
-The tool is best used by individual contributors as a local standalone Excel file.
-The "My" in "My Test Case Manager" is meant to emphasize this tool as a multiplier for individaul contributors.
+The spreadsheet tool (MTCM) is best used by individual contributors as a local standalone Excel file.
+The "My" in "My Test Case Manager" is meant to emphasize this tool's use as a force-multiplier for individaul contributors.
+It is meant to make you more efficient without having to put in a purchase order request or run through all the red tape with IT to install an application (this is just a code-less spreadsheet).

-However, this spreadsheet can be effectively shared by multipled team members at the same time.
-I used a similar spreadsheet 12 years ago at a large aerospace company in which a team of 4 shared and concurrently used it all day long.
-Some suggestions as follows:
+However, this simple spreadsheet tool can be effectively shared by multipled team members at the same time.
+Proof: I used a similar spreadsheet 12 years ago at a large aerospace company in which a team of 4 shared and concurrently used it all day long.
+Also more recently, folks at a prior job saved out several Excel files to SharePoint and we all shared them from there.

+Some shared use suggestions are as follows:
 1. **Use Multiple Worksheets:** one per tester.
 This virtualy eliminates the risk conflicts (changing same cells at sametime)
-2. **Use "Share" Button**:  Office 365 has a "Share" button in the upper right corner that will walk you through the process of sharing the Excel template up on your company's OneDrive.
-Disclaimer: I have not done this, but have seen and used XL files that others shared and it works fine.
-Back in 2008 at the aerospace company, we just put the single XL file out on a network drive share and put the file in shared mode -- not sure the current Office 365 XL supports this.
+2. **Use "Share" Button**:  Office 365 has a "Share" button in the upper right corner that will walk you through the process of sharing the Excel template up on your company's OneDrive.<br>
+Disclaimer: I have not done this myself yet, but have seen and used nwer Office 365 XL files shared by others.<br>
+Disclaimer: Back in 2009 at a large aerospace company, we had a team of four sharing a test case spreadsheet by simply copying the XL file out to a network share and turning on the share mode -- not sure Office 365 allows this any more, but that was an easy option back in the day.

 #### 9.6 Fix Conditional Formatting Mess